Zoe2140wu/background-traffic-on-geni/README.md

 This section should include:

-* Reserve topology using my Rspec.
+* Reserve topology using my Rspec (modify to not include sink nodes).
 Note that it uses a raw PC, not all aggregates will have one available
 * Wait for it to come up and log in
 * Set up extra disk space on tcpreplay node
 * Add static ARP entries on router